MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/upgrade-v3.md

 ---
-title: Upgrade considerations - PSA version 2.x or 1.x to version 3
+title: Upgrade considerations - Project Service Automation version 2.x or 1.x to version 3
 description: This topic provides information about the considerations you must make when you upgrade from PSA version 2.x or 1.x to version 3.
 manager: kfend
 ms.service: dynamics-365-customerservice